Cahill's Stores, Rockhampton: History

 Two years after its 1889 construction, Cahill's Stores were occupied by Dalgety & Co.
 Ltd, one of the first southern firms to set up business in Rockhampton.
 Born in Canada, Frederick Dalgety arrived in Australia in 1833.
 Initially he gained experience working in other mercantile houses.
 With two partners, in 1846 he formed Dalgety, Borrodale and Gore.
 Situated at first in Little Collins Street, Melbourne, this company earned substantial profits during the gold rushes of the 1850s.
 The head office of Dalgety & Co. was established in London in the same decade.
 Over the next twenty years the company opened mercantile offices in New Zealand and New South Wales (1878).
 The limited liability company, Dalgety & Co.
 Ltd, was registered in London on 29 April 1884, after which operations extended into Western Australia (1889) and Queensland (1891).
 Frederick Dalgety died in 1894.

 The company's first Queensland office was in Cahill's Stores at Rockhampton.
 FHB Turner commenced as manager.
 Their Brisbane office was not established until 1894.
 The first Townsville office for Dalgety & Co.
 Ltd opened in leased premises in Denham Street in 1896.
 From that time the company was well represented in regional Queensland and played a significant role in the development of the pastoral industry, particularly in the production of wool.
-Unlike Rockhampton, where the company would always lease its premises, a new Dalgety & Co. two-storey building was constructed in Townsville in 1923-24.
+Unlike Rockhampton, where the company would always lease its premises, a new Dalgety & Co. two-storey building was constructed in Townsville in 1923–24.
 The company's need for investment in a substantial building in Rockhampton may have been reduced by the financial strength of other mercantile companies.
-Their competition included GS Curtis, John M Headrick & Co., Goldsbrough Mort & Co and Walter Reid & Co, all of which constructed large stores or warehouses in Rockhampton between 1883 and 1902.
+Their competition included G. S. Curtis, John M. Headrick & Co., Goldsbrough Mort & Co. and Walter Reid & Co, all of which constructed large stores or warehouses in Rockhampton between 1883 and 1902.

 At different times smaller companies also occupied sections of the former Cahill's Stores.
-These included WG Murray Ltd, a warehouse and manufacturing company based there in the first decade of the 1900s and Inglis Ltd, tea merchants housed in the northern part of the store in the 1920s.
+These included W. G. Murray Ltd, a warehouse and manufacturing company based there in the first decade of the 1900s and Inglis Ltd, tea merchants housed in the northern part of the store in the 1920s.

 Following the death of John Cahill in 1915, ownership of the building passed to trustees, then to Elizabeth O'Brien and later Brian O'Brien.
 In 1949 an easement was granted over the site, allowing it to be sold as two separate stores divided by a party wall.
 The Australian Red Cross Society purchased the northern store, closest to William Street.
 It was not until 1983 that the building was returned to a single owner.
 In the interval it had been occupied by, amongst others, Kerrisk Bros. and Central Livestock and Produce Co-operative Society.